i4ata/my_website/pages/sebra/text.md

 The other columns are omitted due to incosistencies in the data that require a lot of manual cleaning.
 I arranged the data into a few tables such that it satisfies 3NF.
 The entity relationship diagram is the following:

 ![](assets/sebra/ER.svg)

-## SEBRA Pay Codes

-Click on the pies' sectors or the bars to get more information about the payments for different categories.